 - Each component in the kit will draw upon inventory assigned to that component.

-- Products that use eDocBuilder templates, file uploads, Spreadsheet or Price Calculator engines are not supported for Kitting
+- Products that use eDocBuilder templates, file uploads, Spreadsheet or Price Calculator engines are not supported as component products for Kitting

 - Kit components will not be evaluated in approvals but the kit product can be.